JoshMermel/Juggle-Transition/README.md

 A python program for finding transitions between juggling patterns

-__Known bug__: Earlier when asked to transition between 3 and 00555, the program says:

- - To enter the second pattern on the left side, use 5x5x5x
- - To enter the second pattern on the right side, use 663

-The second is correct.
-The first is incorrect.
-I believe this was caused when the transition length exceeded the state length it was coming from, the program would lose track of right/left parity.
-This has been (probably) fixed in an ugly way with first_throw() and last_throw().

 Given two valid juggling sequences of the same number of balls, Juggle-Transition finds a transition between them.
 If either is async it will find two transitions, one for starting the pattern on the left and the other